jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 ## Prerequisite(s)

-Some familiarity with Python recommended.
+Some familiarity with Python is recommended.

 ## Tentative Outline